jooray/PulseLibre/README.md

 - Start and stop a timer (default 4 minutes).
 - Display battery level and charging status.
 - Compatible with Android and iOS devices.
+- Does not require Internet permission.
+No tracking.
+It needs location and bluetooth permission - location is because Bluetooth scanning could reveal your location, so scanning does not work otherwise.
+But since there is no Internet permission, the app can't do anything with the location anyway.

 ## Prerequisites